PicoQuant/snAPI/doc_source/install.rst

 snAPI
 -----

-7. Download the package `snAPI-0.1.4-cp311-cp311-win_amd64.whl <https://github.com/PicoQuant/snAPI/blob/63222a6f86063b19a36aae331cd813b4e4509b57/dist/snAPI-0.1.4-cp311-cp311-win_amd64.whl>`_ from the repository: https://github.com/picoquant/snapi
+7. Download the latest release from `github.com/picoQuant/snAPI/releases <https://github.com/picoQuant/snapi/releases>`_ from the repository: https://github.com/picoquant/snapi

-8. Finally, you can install your package using `pip`.
+8. Finally, you can unpack the files and install your package using `pip`.
 Navigate to the directory where your package is located, and type the following command:

 ::

-    pip install snAPI-x.y.z-cp311-cp311-win_amd64.whl
+    pip install .\dist\snAPI-x.y.z-cp311-cp311-win_amd64.whl

 Dependencies
 ------------